Skip to Content

 Simply, cost segregation is a tax deferral strategy that identifies assets within a building that can be depreciated over a shorter period than the 39-year standard method.
 It can identify substantial tax-saving opportunities for taxpayers who have constructed, purchased, or renovated a facility.
 The process combines engineering, construction, and tax expertise to maximize tax deductions for prior and current real estate investments.

-Our team of tax experts, which includes accountants, engineers, and attorneys, will conduct a thorough, multifaceted cost segregation study that reveals and quantifies items that qualify for a shorter depreciable life.
+Our team of tax professionals, which includes accountants, engineers, and attorneys, will conduct a thorough, multifaceted cost segregation study that reveals and quantifies items that qualify for a shorter depreciable life.
 The result?
 You’ll be able to:

 Related Thinking